Strilanc/Strilanc.github.io/_posts/2014-04-13-Deflipping-a-Quantum-Coing.markdown

 The coin starts off tails, and the game will end after three turns.
 Q will get a chance to flip first, then Picard will get a chance, then Q will get to go one last time, then the coin will be revealed and the winner decided.

 Classically speaking, Picard can guarantee a 50% chance of winning by randomizing his choice to flip or not flip the coin.
 But Q, being an omnipotent trickster, has snuck a quantum coin into the game.
 So Q isn't limited to just flipping the coin, he can apply any single-qubit operation he wants during his turns.
-Picard remains unaware and restricted to either doing nothing, or [flipping](http://en.wikipedia.org/wiki/Quantum_gate#Pauli-X_gate) the coin.
+Picard remains unaware and restricted to either doing nothing, or flipping the coin (flipping the coin applies an [X gate](http://en.wikipedia.org/wiki/Quantum_gate#Pauli-X_gate) to its state).

 The question is: can Q use his quantum advantage to guarantee a win?